ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/meghana_week6_homework/meghana_week6_part2_hw.md

  ###### This is an H6 heading.

+ __Boston is a wicked smaht city.
+Everyone pahks their cah in hahvahd yahd using smaht pahk.__
+ **They use their blinkahs when they drive.
+Bahstan has wicked awesome sports teams with players like Tom Brady.**

- 1. List item 1
+ 1. Ordered list item 1
- 1. List item 2
+ 1. Ordered list item 2
- 1. List item 3
+ 1. Ordered list item 3
- 1. List item 4
+ 1. Ordered list item 4
- 1. List item 5
+ 1. Ordered list item 5

+ * Unordered list item 1
+ * Unordered list item 2
+ * Unordered list item 3
+ * Unordered list item 4
+ * Unordered list item 5

  Tables
  Links